Madeleine Smith: Later life

 6-7 Blythswood Square.
 Madeleine Smith's apartment house.
 2020.

 Following the scandal her family were forced to quit their Glasgow home and their country villa Rowaleyn in Rhu and moved to Bridge of Allan in central Scotland.
 They moved again in 1860 to Old Polmont.
 Her father died in Polmont in 1863 aged 55, broken by the whole affair.

-"Four years after the trial, she married George Wardle, a London artist and an associate of William Morris.
-She had three children, became a Socialist, started the fashion of using mats on the dinner table instead of a tablecloth, and numbered among her acquaintances the young G.B.
-Shaw."

-On 4 July 1861, she married an artist named George Wardle, later, William Morris's business manager.
+On 4 July 1861, she married George Wardle, a London artist and later, William Morris's business manager.
 They had one son (Thomas, born 1864) and one daughter (Mary, called "Kitten", born 1863).
+She became a Socialist, started the fashion of using mats on the dinner table instead of a tablecloth, and numbered among her acquaintances the young George Bernard Shaw.
 For a time, she became involved with the Fabian Society in London, and was an enthusiastic organiser.
-Because she was known by her new married name, not everyone knew who she was, but a few did.
+Because she was known by her new married name, few people knew who she was.

 After many years of marriage, she and her husband separated in 1889 and Madeleine moved to New York City.
 Around 1916, then 75, she married 49-year-old William A. Sheehy and this marriage lasted until his death in 1926.

 She was buried in New York at Mount Hope Cemetery in Hastings-on-Hudson on 19 April 1928.